Courtesy of ENO

 At nearly six pounds, the Yeti Lowlands blanket is the heftiest option on this list.
 But its waterproof bottom and padded and insulated upper mean you can use it for much more than a day at the beach.
 It can repel both dirt and pet hair, so bring it along on camping trips or use it on road trips for your pup to sit on.
 When you’re done using it, it conveniently packs away into its own carrying case.

-This article was originally published on August 7, 2020; it was updated on July 23, 2021, with current information.
+This article was originally published in August 2020; it was updated on July 23, 2021, with current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips